va7deo/zerowing/README.md

 - Additional toggle for horizontal and vertical centering; the "H/V-Sync Pos Adj" toggles move the image to assist in screen centering if you choose not to adjust your displays settings.

-- Additional toggle for horizontal and vertical sync width adjust.
-The "H/V-Sync Width Adj" toggles address "rolling sync" and "flagging" on certain displays.
+- Additional toggle for horizontal and vertical sync width adjust; the "H/V-Sync Width Adj" toggles address "rolling sync" and "flagging" on certain displays.

 ### Scandoubler Options ( 31kHz Displays )